 The Crow Quill makes the thinnest lines I know of outside of a Rapidograph.
 It has a scratchy feel and allows great accuracy.
 I use the Crow Quill when I want to do a Rembrandt-esque drawing.
 However, because of the fineness of Crow Quill lines, this pen is really only suitable for smaller drawings; there are more efficient ways of doing a large drawing than with a Crow Quill.
 Once you’re finished inking, do a wash to add dimension to your drawing.

 Don’t be too quick to throw away your dried up pens!
-Pens on their last breath can deliver a very dry, almost brush-like stroke, which has a completely different look from other tools.
+Pens on their last breath can deliver a very dry, almost brush-like stroke to your pen and ink drawings, which has a completely different look from other tools.
 Also, by putting dry pens away with the cap tightly fixed, you may resurrect them for a few more minutes’ use.
 Try it the next time your pen dies.

 The unforgiving permanence of ink can stress some people out.
 But remember, just because you’re making an ink drawing doesn’t mean you have to use ink all the way through.
 I’m a firm believer that art should be fun and stress-free.
 So if launching straight into ink is too much pressure, try drawing your image in pencil first, then add ink over it.
 Either way works, just do what you’re comfortable with to set yourself up for the greatest joy.